polpielladev/polpiella.dev/src/pages/collecting-gihub-actions-workflow-metrics-with-swift.md

 layout: ../layouts/BlogPostLayout.astro
 ---

-This week I have been looking at collecting metrics from [Github Actions Workflow runs](https://docs.github.com/en/rest/actions/workflow-runs#list-workflow-runs-for-a-repository).
-These metrics will help us monitor the duration of each of our workflows over time, making it easier to spot sudden increases in CI run times.
+This week at work I have been looking at collecting metrics from [Github Actions Workflow runs](https://docs.github.com/en/rest/actions/workflow-runs#list-workflow-runs-for-a-repository).
+These metrics will help us monitor and plot the duration of our Github Action workflows over time.

-These metrics are retrieved using a command line application which queries the [workflow runs endpoint from Github's API](https://docs.github.com/en/rest/actions/workflow-runs#list-workflow-runs-for-a-repository) and modifies its response to calculate how long each workflow run took.
+To achieve this, I created a command line application which queries [Github's API](https://docs.github.com/en/rest/actions/workflow-runs#list-workflow-runs-for-a-repository) and uses its response to calculate how long each workflow run takes.

 The command line application is built using an executable target in a Swift Package with the help of [Apple's swift-argument-parser library](https://github.com/apple/swift-argument-parser).
 Specifically, the application makes use of the [AsyncParsableCommand](https://github.com/apple/swift-argument-parser/blob/main/Sources/ArgumentParser/Parsable%20Types/AsyncParsableCommand.swift) to run asynchronous code within an `async/await` context.